AristraHatsuyu/Lyntrix/README.md

 ⸻

-📦 Built With
-	•	Nuxt 3
-	•	And a bit of obsession for detail ✨
+📦 Built with a bit of obsession for detail ✨